Diagnostics

 Step 1: Open the DevTools window

-1. Click the Brave menu in the toolbar and choose Extensions.
+1. Select the Brave menu in the toolbar, then select Extensions.

-3. In the details for 1Password, click “service worker” next to “Inspect views”.
+3. In the details for 1Password, select service worker next to “Inspect views”.
 You’ll see the DevTools window.

 The Brave Extensions page with the numbers 1 to 3, indicating the location of each step